yariki23/first-page-loyout/README.md

 # first-page-loyout

-This app is responsive.
+This site supports desktop version.
 Sliders and pop-ups have been integrated into the site.

 ### [Site link](https://celadon-dango-d76f32.netlify.app/)